 In some cases, it might be too late to remedy excess oil issues in your lawn mower without seeking professional assistance.
 Still, there are situations when you can rely on your patience and knowledge regarding proper oil removal.

-To ensure that the crankcase will have no oil left, it's best to tilt the machine on its side.
-This will also prevent both the carburetor and the combustion chamber from being exposed to the oil.
-If any of the excess oil does go into these parts of the lawn mower, the engine will begin to have problems starting.
+- To ensure that the crankcase will have no oil left, it's best to tilt the machine on its side.
+This will also prevent both the carburettor and the combustion chamber from being exposed to the oil.
+If any of the excess oil does go into these parts of the lawn mower, the engine will have difficulties starting.

 On a related note, here's a video showing how to change the engine oil in a lawn mower: